Introduction -business gifts (HMRC)

-A business owner may also look to buy corporate Christmas gifts for clients for specific business contacts during the festive season, or at other times during the year.
-Therefore, they may also wonder are corporate gifts tax-deductible.
+A business owner may also look to buy corporate Christmas gifts for clients.
+Indeed, these could be for specific business contacts during the festive season.
+What’s more, they may also look into buying a business gift, corporate gift (UK) or thank you gifts for clients at other times during the year.
+Therefore, a business owner may ask are corporate gifts tax-deductible and if so, when are gifts to clients’ tax deductible (UK)?

-There are specific rules to consider with regard to when corporate gifts for clients and customers may be allowable for tax.
-If we investigate when are business gifts to clients tax-deductible, the general rule here is they are not, as they fall under the same bracket as entertainment costs.
+There are specific rules to consider with regard to when corporate gifts for clients and customers are allowable for tax.
+If we investigate when are business gifts to clients tax-deductible, the general guide here is, under the rules of HMRC, gifts to customers are not tax deductions for contractors, as they fall under the same bracket as entertainment costs.
+However, there are some circumstances where you will receive a client gift tax deduction.
+Therefore, if you contract in IT (or contract in another industry) we will investigate how a business gift is treated as part of your IT contractor tax deductions.
+What’s more, when they are tax-deductible, we will consider some gift ideas for a contractor limited company.

 Entertainment costs and other tax-deductible allowances

-First, for entertainment to count as a business expense while you are contracting though your own company, it must be for business entertaining.
+First, for entertainment to count as a business expense while you are contracting through your own company, it must be for business entertaining.

 Entertainment costs do not attract tax relief for your UK contractor limited company.
 However, it is more beneficial for your business to pay for these rather than pay for them yourself as an individual.
 If you pay for these yourself, you pay for them out of your income, which has already had tax applied to this personally.
-Therefore, the same concept in terms of tax treatment applies to gifts unless they are in line with the guide below.
+Therefore, the same concept in terms of tax treatment applies to limited company contractor gifts, unless they are in line with the guide below.

-Although you may be able to claim a company gift in some instances, there are two other often unknown expenses which you can claim.
-UK contractors and small business owners often miss these and they are Trivial Benefits and the Annual Event (Christmas Party).
+Although you may be able to claim the cost of a company gift as part of your tax deductions as a contractor in some instances, there are two other often unknown expenses which you can claim.
+UK contractors and small business owners often miss these and the first is Trivial Benefits.
+As a contractor or small business owner, another expense you can claim is the Annual Event (Christmas Party).
 We cover these two areas briefly, later in this article.

-It is key to note that there are separate rules for company donations that you should consider if you are thinking about this.
+It is key to note that there are separate rules for company donations.
+Indeed, you should take a look at these if you are thinking about this.

-If we look at when are gifts to customers tax-deductible (UK), they are generally treated by default as entertainment costs.
-Therefore, when we consider are business gifts tax-deductible, they usually are not.
-However, there are exceptions for:
+If we look at when are contractor limited company gifts to customers tax-deductible (UK), they are generally treated by default as entertainment costs.
+Therefore, when we ask are business gifts tax deductible, usually they are not.
+However, if we investigate further when are gifts tax-deductible (UK), there are exceptions for:

-- Advertisement costs in relation to customers and clients.
+- Advertisement costs in relation to a contractor’s customers and clients.

 When are customers gifts and client gifts tax-deductible?